Please note that our instructors have the right to refuse you entry to the Forest if you do not have the correct equipment or clothing for the season.

 · Notebook / pencil

-· Emergency whistle (keep around your neck at all times)
+· Emergency whistle (keep on your person at all times)

-· Torch or cyalume stick (keep in your pocket at all times)
+· Torch or cyalume stick (keep in on your person at all times)

 Clothes (see also day sessions above)